Aman-Solo/web-dev-journey/note.md

 => State: Component's memory for data that changes (TOP: "State for user input in forms").
 Why: Triggers re-renders on update.
 How: useState hook.
 Pitfall: Direct mutate = no re-render—use setter.
 => useState: Hook for state.
 Why: Functional components (TOP: "Hooks over classes for simplicity").
 How: const [value, setValue] = useState(initial).
 Pitfall: Hooks top-level only—no conditionals/loops.
 => Re-renders: React updates UI on state change.
 Why: Declarative.
 Pitfall: Infinite loops if setter in render.

+__Day10: Advanced Hooks (useEffect, useContext)__
+**Goal**: Explore useEffect for side effects (e.g., data fetching, subscriptions) and useContext for sharing state without prop drilling—enabling complex, maintainable apps.

+__=>useEffect__: Run code on mount/update/unmount.
+Why: Handle side effects like fetches (TOP: "useEffect for API calls in Weather App").
+How: useEffect(fn, [deps]).
+Pitfall: No deps = infinite loop; empty [] = mount only.
+__=>useContext__: Share data tree-wide.
+Why: Avoid prop drilling (TOP: "Context for themes in CV app").
+How: createContext, Provider, useContext.
+Pitfall: Overuse = performance hit—use for global like themes/auth.
+__=>TOP Tie-In__: Their React lesson uses useEffect for cleanup in timers and useContext for app-wide state in forms, stressing "hooks for lifecycle without classes."